 What else is happening on coronation weekend?

-Sunday 7 May sees a big Coronation Concert, although it's at Windsor Castle.
-A ballot for free tickets will be announced in due course.
+Sunday 7 May sees a big Coronation Concert, although that's at Windsor Castle.
 As part of the concert, there'll be a 'Lighting up the Nation' moment, which London landmarks will take part in.

 Monday 8 May sees The Big Help Out, where people across the UK are invited to roll up their sleeves and do a shift for a local group or national charity.